Composability is currently an Early Access Feature in Alpha status.

 Transfers are not atomic

-During a transfer-out, the contract is deactivated on the source domain, in this case the paint domain.
-Any stakeholder whose participant is connected to the source domain and the target domain can initiate a transfer-out.
-The transfer.out command returns a transfer Id.
+During a transfer-out, the contract is deactivated on the source sync domain, in this case the paint sync domain.
+Any stakeholder whose participant is connected to the source sync domain and the target sync domain can initiate a transfer-out.
+The transfer.out command returns a transfer ID.

 // Wait until the painter sees the paint offer in the active contract store